Loren Ridinger, Changing the Face of Beauty

 It’s true.
 I always tell people”Success is just around the corner so right when you think you’re getting ready to fail, you just need to tie a knot in that rope and hang on.”

-So, fast forward again, all is going very well – and then you had a lifechanging incident.
-You had a brain aneurism and subsequent surgery.
+So, fast forward again, all is going very well – and then you had a life-changing incident.
+You had a brain aneurysm and subsequent surgery.
 What did you learn about yourself?

 So – does adversity reveal character, or does it build character?

-Let’s lighten the mood – besides the weather, what’s the biggest difference about working and living in New York and Miami?
+Let’s lighten the mood – besides the weather, what’s the biggest difference between working and living in New York and Miami?

 Are you ever mistaken for anyone?